roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

   fill: red;//nothing happens
 }
 ```

+### Some Workarounds

-If you need some way to make such styles take affect, you'd instead have to style the SVG symbol directly with something like:
+You probably should just avoid this situation altogether by exporting paths or strokes off, but, if you, for some reason, do still need to have your styles take affect, you'll instead have to style the SVG symbol *directly* with something like:

 ```css
 symbol#completed-copy-stroked [stroke] {